quicwg/ops-drafts/draft-ietf-quic-manageability.md

 variables like congestion control parameters will be reset protecting the new path from overload.

-Therefore use of address rewriting to ensure routing stablity as an approach to simplify existing operations can open QUIC up to various attacks as it conceals client address changes and as such masks important signals that drive security mechanisms.
+Therefore, the use of address rewriting to ensure routing stability can open QUIC up to various attacks, as it conceals client address changes, and as such masks important signals that drive security mechanisms.

 ## Server Cooperation with Load Balancers {#sec-loadbalancing}